Prepare for Thanksgiving Stains

 There are multiple ways to handle a red wine stain.
 You can rub a baking soda and water paste into the affected area.
 You can also make a spray solution of vinegar, dish soap, and water, and blot with your towel.
 There’s another surprising method you can use: white wine.
 Spray it onto the stain and blot with a towel.

-JDog Carpet Cleaning Knows How to Handle Thanksgiving Stains and More.
+JDog Carpet Cleaning & Floor Care Knows How to Handle Thanksgiving Stains and More.

-If Thanksgiving has left your home with stubborn stains, JDog Carpet Cleaning is here to help.
+If Thanksgiving has left your home with stubborn stains, JDog Carpet Cleaning & Floor Care is here to help.
 We know just how to handle the sensitive surfaces of your home, whether your upholstery, carpets, or countertops are sporting Thanksgiving stains.
 When you call us, you can expect transparent pricing and on-time service.
 Plus, we won’t stop working until the project is completed to our high standards.
-Call us today at 844-655-JDOG to schedule a service.
+Call us today at 844-GET-JDOG to schedule a service.